SPEAR-UIC/Union/README.md

 # Union
-Workload Manager for Integration of Conceptual as An Online Workload for CODES
+Workload Manager for Integration of Conceptual as an Online Workload for CODES

 # Installation